 The need to match our high-caliber programs, services, and staff with facilities of the same quality was significant.
 By having our own building, a hospital dedicated to children, we can reach new levels of excellence for the 21st century, transform how our teams treat infants, children, and adolescents, and provide patient- and family-centered care for our children.

 The new $145 million, 8-story, 245,000 square-foot children's hospital is the largest capital project in the history of the Medical Center and the University of Rochester.
-Slated to open in 2015, construction is under way, but there is still a lot of money to be raised toward the $100 million goal.
+Slated to open in July 2015, construction is winding down, but there is still a lot of money to be raised toward the $100 million goal.

 Even though Phase I of the building project is complete, Phase II (build-out of Surgical Center and PICU/PCICU) starts this fall, so there is still a need for funds to support the project.
 For more information and to explore the new building and the many naming opportunities available, click here.